Andrea Kelley Newton City Councilor at-Large, Ward 3

 • Be guided by comprehensive and master planning for the city as a whole

-• Maintain school, police and fire buildings
+• Maintain school, police and fire services and buildings

 • Improve and maintain city streets, sidewalks and bikeways